MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 > [!NOTE]
 > When you create a portal, a few solutions are installed and sample data is imported.

-More information on working with environments: [Working with environments and Microsoft PowerApps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-environments)
+More information on working with environments: [Working with environments and Microsoft Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-environments)

 More information on available portal templates: [Portal templates](portal-templates.md)